-As time progressed, human beings became less dependent on nature directly for food, shelter and clothing.
+As time progressed, human beings became less dependent directly on nature for food, shelter and clothing.
 The people in the ancient times were nomads.
 They used to move from one place to another in search of food.
 They never stayed at one place.
 They covered themselves with leaves.
 But with time, man started modifying the environment to fulfill his needs.
 They started growing food, building homes and developing better means of transport and communication.

 These are places where people build their homes.
-The early man lived in trees and caves.
+The early man lived on trees and in caves.
 When the early human beings started agriculture, they had to stay in a permanent home.
 This is how civilizations developed.
 The settlements developed near river valleys because of water availability and fertility of land.

 |Tigris - Euphrates||Tigris|

 Temporary Settlement: Settlements that are occupied for a short time are temporary settlements.
-Examples of temporary settlements are; deep forests, hot and cold deserts, mountains.
+Examples of temporary settlements are, deep forests, hot and cold deserts, mountains.
 People living in such temporary settlements practice hunting, gathering, shifting cultivation and transhumance.